Create a fact-sharing AI agent

 Yes, this is just a link to the Wikipedia page on squids, but it's for demonstration purposes.
 ChatGPT likely already knows this information.
 In your own applications, you will provide context that is relevant to your use case.
 The URLs or text you provide most often come from your own sources on which ChatGPT was not trained.

-Now that you have a Squid project with a Squid AI Agent integration, you're ready to add functionality to an app!
+Now that you have a Squid project with an AI agent, you're ready to add functionality to an app!

 Deploy the backend